The International Investigations Review: Portugal

 The rule in Portuguese criminal law is that only natural persons (individuals) are subject to criminal liability.
-However, the law establishes some exceptions, restricted to range of crimes, that allow extending criminal liability to legal persons (companies).
+However, the law establishes some exceptions (restricted to a range of crimes) that allow the extension of criminal liability to legal persons (companies).

-Article 11 of the Portuguese Criminal Code establishes that companies, except for the state or organisations acting within public authority, may be held liable for the crimes listed in paragraph 2, which include, among others: (1) trading of favours; (2) violation of prohibitions or restrictions; (3) bribery; (4) cronyism; (5) money laundering; (6) unlawful offering of an advantage; (7) corruption; and (8) embezzlement.
+Article 11 of the Portuguese Criminal Code establishes that companies, except for the state or organisations acting within public authority, may be held liable for the crimes listed in Paragraph 2, which include, among others:

-An individual in a leadership position is a member of a governing body or someone who has the power to control the activity of the company, including non-executive directors and members of the supervisory body.
+An individual in a leadership position is a member of a governing body, a representative or someone who has the power to control the activity of the company, including non-executive directors and members of the supervisory body.